josealonso/Advanced-JavaScript/README.md

 Expressions consist either of representations of values (like 3.14159265, true, and undefined), operators that combine expressions (like 3 + 2), some special forms like [1, 2, 3] for creating arrays out of expressions, or function (arguments) {body-statements} for creating functions.

+### Variables and bindings

+Every time a function is invoked (“invoked” means “applied to zero or more arguments”), a new environment is created.
+An environment is a (possibly empty) dictionary that maps variables to values by name.